I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_usb_id_string.md

 ## Members

 `Buffer`

 Pointer to a string or multi-string.

 `LanguageId`

 Indicates that language ID of the string.

 `LengthInBytes`

 Indicates the length (in bytes) of the string pointed to by <b>Buffer</b>, including the terminating <b>NULL</b>.

+`Pad`

 ## Remarks
 The reserved members of this structure must be treated as opaque and are reserved for system use.

 ## Requirements
 | &nbsp; | &nbsp; |